nopain2110/cloudflare-vpn-for-desktop/README.md

 4. Once the script finished generating the config files, access the link via port 80 *highlighted once finished* and download 2 files *wgcf-identity.json* and *wgcf-profile.conf* to your PC.
 5. Last step, import the *wgcf-profile.conf* config file to Wireguard and enjoy your VPN

+## If you need further support, you can drop me a message via http://fb.com/gr219